 Christine and her husband, Rich, have three children: Katie who lives in Baton Rouge with her husband, Charles, and their three children; Charlie, who lives and works in Peoria; and Anna, who lives in Chicago with her husband, David.

-A career educator, Catherine worked primarily in Special Education.
-She has experience teaching in the secondary classroom, serving as a special education coodinator and department chair.
+A career educator, Christine worked primarily in Special Education.
+She has experience teaching in the secondary classroom, serving as a special education coordinator and department chair.
 She spent ten years at the Special Education Association of Peoria County as an external coach with the Illinois MTSS Network.
 Her team provided MTSS training and supporting for Peoria County Public Schools and conducted professional development to county schools for inclusion, disability awareness, and IEP development.

-Catherine says, “The opportunity to serve on the Ignite Team is a tremendous privilege.
+Christine says, “The opportunity to serve on the Ignite Team is a tremendous privilege.
 I support the goals and values of the Fire Foundation and look forward to seeing its mission take root in the Diocese of Peoria.”

 Kerry was born and raised in Peoria, IL and grew up as a parishioner at St. Thomas the Apostle Church.
 She graduated from St. Thomas, Peoria Notre Dame High School, and earned her bachelor’s degree in Special Education at St. Louis University.
 Her master’s degree is from Illinois State Univeristy.
 Her husband Pat, also a PND Graduate, have 2 daughters – Emma (4) and Lucy (2).
 Emma attends the full day preschool program at St. Jude.